NekohimeMusou/smt-tc/README.md

 This is extremely a work in progress, and a lot of features are not complete yet and it doesn't look too great and there's probably a lot of bugs.
 If you find some, feel free to raise an issue on Github!

-This is a complete rewrite of my original, janky system here: <https://github.com/NekohimeMusou/smt-tc-v1>.
-This one has more and better features now, except for the skill automation which is still a bit jank in itself.

 ## Installation

 Paste this URL into Foundry's **Install System** dialog and go hog: <https://github.com/NekohimeMusou/smt-tc/releases/latest/download/system.json>